terraform-linters/tflint-plugin-sdk/README.md

 ![architecture](architecture.png)

 This plugin system uses [go-plugin](https://github.com/hashicorp/go-plugin).
-TFLint launches the plugin as a sub-process and communicates with the plugin over RPC.
+TFLint launches the plugin as a sub-process and communicates with the plugin over gRPC.
 The plugin acts as a server, while TFLint acts as a client that sends inspection requests to the plugin.

 On the other hand, the plugin sends various requests to a server (TFLint) to get detailed runtime contexts (e.g. variables and expressions).
 This means that TFLint and plugins can act as both a server and a client.

+These implementations are included in the [plugin/host2plugin](https://pkg.go.dev/github.com/terraform-linters/tflint-plugin-sdk/plugin/host2plugin) and [plugin/plugin2host]((https://pkg.go.dev/github.com/terraform-linters/tflint-plugin-sdk/plugin/plugin2host)) packages.